 From the aviation marketing point of view, Norway is not merely a single market.
-The country is best seen as four major travel regions: Oslo, Bergen, Trondheim, Stavanger along with a rising star: the Northern Lights Adventureland.
-All are among Europe’s most prosperous regions (Eurostat, 2014) filled with frequent travellers and linked by Avinor’s airports network.
+The country is best seen as six major regions.
 Learn more about our network of opportunities.

 Boasting a vibrant maritime and energy sector, the Bergen region is also the portal to world-famous natural tourist attractions.
 The city of Bergen is a global maritime industry hub and a rising clean energy centre, with a focus on hydro and wind power.
 With its direct access to the famous Norwegian fjords, Bergen attracts a growing number of tourists from around the world.

-Trondheim region is a leading European science and technology centre.
-The region’s capital, also called Trondheim, biggest capital, also called Trondheim, is a vibrant city, with major business activity and cultural attractions.
-Trondheim has more than 45,000 students at its universities and research institutions.
+The Trondheim region offers an exiting blend of gastronomy, scenery and science.
+Trondheim, which anchors the mid-Norway region, is bustling in business activity and cultural attractions.
+Trondheim is a vibrant city with 45,000 students at its universities and research institutions.
 Since the GSM mobile phone standard was invented here several decades ago, the city has been the spark for Norway’s knowledge economy.